 Note: This is not a debate about whether there will be another government shutdown, or whether military pay can be affected.
-There will be another government shutdown.
-It may not be in February 2018, but another shutdown will occur eventually.
+There will be another government shutdown someday.
 The federal government has shut down 18 times since the current budget process was created.
 The longest shutdown was from 16 December 1995 to 6 January 1996, and that occurred just a month after a five day shutdown.
 Military pay absolutely can be affected.
 It was delayed in the 1995-1996 shutdown, and of course there was the narrowly averted disaster in April 2011, where pay was disbursed in two different batches because the shutdown jeopardized the 15 April paycheck.

 Understand the situation.
 If you don’t understand what just happened, or you can’t understand how military pay can be affected, take some time to learn how our federal government budget process works.
 This may not make the process less frustrating, but it will help you know what is going on.
 More importantly, it will prevent you from being one of the hundreds of people who told me, “I didn’t know this could happen,” or, “I would have not done x/y/z last week if I’d known a shutdown was coming.”